CherryDev-Arch/CherryDev-Arch/README.md

 - Learn more about full-stack web development, mobile app development, and game development.
 - Create my own projects and share them with the world.
-- Live in Tallinn or Helsinki, where I can live as myself.
+- Live in Tallinn, a tech-heavy place where I can live as myself.
 - Get a job as a software developer or land a remote job as a developer.
+Or even just work independently.
 - Continue to improve my skills in programming and development.
 - Make games for people to enjoy, and software that helps people in their daily lives.
 - Creat software with personality, utilising the Frutiger Aero design aesthetic to give users some nostalgia of the Windows 7 and Vista era of the internet.